liam-0398/rockskunk/README.md

 ```
 # Psuedocode
-- Note: These examples are generated and therefore probably bullshit but I want to demonstrate the terse syntax.
+- Note: These examples are generated and therefore probably bullshit, but I want to demonstrate the terse syntax.
-- rockskunk (whenever vectors get atted in 2035)
+- rockskunk (whenever vectors get added in 2035)
 ```
 ; one-pole lowpass, N voices in parallel (SIMD lanes), auto-width via v()
 |V'